aposin/openinsuranceplatform/CODING_MANIFEST.md

 - Start work on a contribution that was already asked for, or that you’ve already discussed, in an issue
 - A pull request may be one of the following types:
   - idea for a solution (as basis for further exchange)
-  - solutions for an open (or new) issue
+  - solutions for an (open) issue
   - bugfix
-  - new Feature implementation
+  - new feature implementation
-  - code parts / snippets for a related issue;
+  - code parts / snippets for a related issues
   - improvement of code
   - new documentation / documentation changes
   - anything else relevant to the project